Oussama20000/Next-Gen-Financial-Security-Operations-Center-F-SOC-/README.md

 #### **Step 3: Wazuh Agent Deployment**

 Wazuh agents were deployed on the **Windows Endpoint** and **Active Directory** machines.
 The agents were configured to send logs and telemetry to the Wazuh server in the SOC network.
-You can add an image or a link to a guide on agent installation here.

 #### **Step 4: Suricata IDS Setup**